Corporate income taxes

 Non-deductible expenses

-Expenses directly related to non-taxable or tax-paid income/revenues (particularly for investment income)
+Expenses directly related to non-taxable or finally taxed income/earnings (in particular capital income)

-Write-down of investment in tax group member as a general rule (disadvantage of group taxation)
+Usually partial write-down on investment in group member (disadvantage of group taxation)

-25% special tax for payments to undisclosed recipients (in addition to the refusal of the tax deduction of the payment)
+25% special tax on payments to unnamed recipients, in addition to the non-deductibility of the expense

 Interest barrier